djmattyg007/freiner/doc/source/strategies.rst

 This is the most memory efficient strategy to use as it maintains one counter per resource and rate limit.
-It does however have its drawbacks as it allows bursts within each window - thus allowing an 'attacker' to by-pass the limits.
+It does however have its drawbacks as it allows bursts within each window - thus allowing an 'attacker' to bypass the limits.
 The effects of these bursts can be partially circumvented by enforcing multiple granularities of windows per resource.